Frontier Accord

 - When the defender reaches 0 armies, the country is captured and the Capture Move amount moves in if possible.

 - Battle flashes and sounds mark each hit.
-The Sound checkbox in the top bar turns battle audio and the victory tune on or off.
+The Sound checkbox in the top bar turns battle audio, the victory tune, the generated dynamic music bed, and limited commander voice announcements on or off.

 Moving Armies